New Stadium - Peter Johnson's Antics

 At this point, an old Master Builder by the name of Laurence Nolan surfaced with some intriguing sketches that were published in the Liverpool Echo.
 They showed in conceptual terms how Goodison Park could be redeveloped in stages, moving the pitch toward Stanley Park in the process.

 A much more expansive scheme was also put forward by Architecture student, Tom Hughes.
-The following link leads to some initial sketches of his promising scheme for redeveloping Goodison Park.
-These embryonic sketches grew into an ambitious final-year design project for Tom at Liverpool University.
-Design work continued over a period of almost a full year.
-The resulting final design was briefly featured in the Football Echo, and the Club expressed some interest in the project.
+Initial sketches of his promising scheme for redeveloping Goodison Parkthat grew into an ambitious final-year design project for Tom at Liverpool University and later formed the basis of a full alternative [PDF] to the Destination Kirkby proposal in 2007.
+The Club expressed some interest in the project in the late 1990s.

 A 1:200 scale model was prepared and exhibited at the University; it clearly showed a 57,000 seated stadium situated at the present site... with St Luke's Church, The Winslow, many of the area's original terraced houses, and Stanley Park all included.
 Some houses would be affected but the residents of these and all surrounding houses were surveyed for their opinions on such a development.
 City planners were also consulted, gaining a very favourable response, and the computer-designed stadium was also validated by the Structural Engineering and Architectural Departments of the University.